samsheffield/Senior_Studio/docs/week1.md

 2. Don't overthink things.
 3. Embrace failures.

 Also, understand that this is not unique to you as students.
 As creative people, you'll experience this in different shades throughout your life.
-There is a great snippet from Ira glass on something he refers to as ["the gap""](https://www.youtube.com/watch?v=91FQKciKfHI) which characterizes  you are curently in.
+There is a great snippet from Ira glass on something he refers to as ["the gap""](https://www.youtube.com/watch?v=91FQKciKfHI) which characterizes the phase you are curently in.

 ## Brainstorming activity
 We're going to spend a little time together reconnecting with project ideas.
 You can do this actvity independently, or with your project partner (if you have one).